26 Things to Create for Your Small Business Using Canva

 Facebook Posts: When you’re sharing an awesome photo on Facebook, it’s super important that it looks good on a computer AND on a phone/tablet.
 Using the proper resolution will make it responsive no matter what device it’s being viewed on.
 Have a photo you need to resize?
 Create a blank template using the recommended sizing and drag your photo onto the template.
 This will appropriately crop and resize your photo so it looks best on the platform you want to share on.

-Facebook Cover Photo: Once you’ve created your business Facebook page, you’ll need a cover photo to make your profile look complete.
+Facebook/LinkedIn Cover Photo: Once you’ve created your business Facebook and LinkedIn pages, you’ll need a cover photo to make your profile look complete.
 This could include your logo, a photo of yourself, a photo of your products with your logo, etc. You can really customize it to fit your brand and appeal to your customers.
 It’s really important to size this correctly, because it’s a long, skinny space and if you don’t have your photo sized right, it will cut a lot of it off.

 eBook Cover: eBooks are fantastic, and are all the rage right now. eBooks can be created for ANY niche – cooking, drawing, painting, lawn care, dog training, writing, teaching…you name it!
 Create an eBook to sell as part of your business or to give away as a freebie for your readers/customers.
 Canva has templates specifically for eBooks which makes putting them together a breeze!